juanca/blog/articles/react-component-architecture.md

 User interfaces (and their implementation) have the potential to explode in complexity.
 As a guided example, this article will focus on developing a UI component and the different approaches to separating responsibilities.
-The purpose of this article is introducing different component architecture and their respective testing strategies by developing a simple, extensible, and useful UI component.
+The purpose of this article is introducing component architectural patterns and their respective testing strategies by developing a simple, extensible, and useful UI component.
-Overall, standardizing design patterns to reduce complexity.
+This showcases the advantages of using standardized design patterns to reduce complexity.

 A basic and widely used component within any application is a text field.
 This article will start with the presentational model of a text field;